 - Monitor employee counseling and disciplinary procedures; monitor and approve involuntary terminations.

-- Participate in the development of the department and general human resources budgets; reviews and controls expenditures to comply with budget.
+- Participate in the development of the department and general human resources budgets; review and control expenditures to comply with budget.

-- Develop and maintain working knowledge of labor and related laws, industry trends, and effective human resources practices through participation in seminars and classes, membership in professional organizations, reading and contacts in the industry; consult with legal counsel as necessary.
+- Develop and maintain working knowledge of labor and related laws, industry trends, and effective human resources practices through participation in seminars and classes, membership in professional organizations, reading about new laws and best practices, and maintaining contacts in the industry; consult with legal counsel as necessary.

 - Visit all of Five Acres’ facilities and programs on a periodic basis to identify training needs, monitor morale, and the general health of human resources; manage and implement employee services such as the employee communications, and employee recreational and morale enhancing social events.